Kai Kodukkum Kai: Plot

 Kaalimuthu marries Seetha, the girl he loves after much denial from his elder brother.
-Seetha is blind and is raped a man Pannaiyar who has a weakness for women and addiction to sex.
-Pannaiyar even though married lusts after looking at Seetha and rapes her in the absence of Kaalimuthu, her husband.
-The climax is interesting twist as to what happens when Kaalimuthu decides to forgive Pannaiyar for his crime.
+Seetha is blind and is raped by a Pannaiyar who has a weakness for women and addiction to sex.
+The Pannaiyar, even though married, lusts after looking at Seetha and rapes her in the absence of Kaalimuthu, her husband.
+The climax is an interesting twist as to what happens when Kaalimuthu decides to forgive the Pannaiyar for his crime.